Gabrielhfalcao/Gabrielhfalcao/README.md

 - 🌱 I’m currently learning front-ent/Web Development.
-- 🔭 I’m currently looking for new Chalenges and solve many problems
+- 🔭 I’m currently looking for new chalenges and solve problems.
-- 👯 I’m looking to collaborate on development of Web sites

  ##